Telecom AI Market Landscape

 AI use cases at the edge already exist

-AI has been a foundational technology in enterprise edge computing for years and continues to support growth of the enterprise edge market, which TBR expects will expand from $58 billion in 2024 to $144 billion in 2029.
+AI has been a foundational technology in enterprise edge computing for years and continues to support growth of the enterprise edge market, which TBR expects will expand to $144 billion in 2029.
 TBR’s enterprise edge spending forecast has not increased significantly from our previous guidance in 2024, which already incorporated our long-standing assumption that AI will propel market growth.
 TBR expects that the industrywide focus on generative AI (GenAI) will likely lead to increased adoption of edge computing but that the bulk of enterprises embarking on these projects in 2025 will focus on piloting and adoption of cloud and centralized AI resources.

 Compared to other deployment methods, edge expansion still lags

-According to TBR’s 2Q24 Infrastructure Strategy Customer Research, 34% of respondents expect to expand IT resources at edge sites and branch locations over the next two years.
+According to TBR’s 2Q25 Infrastructure Strategy Customer Research, 34% of respondents expect to expand IT resources at edge sites and branch locations over the next two years.
 But this is noticeably lower than the 55% who plan to expand IT resources within centralized data centers, while the central cloud and managed hosting are also gaining more traction.
 The possibility of large capital outlays and an unclear path to ROI remain the biggest adoption hurdles to edge technology, with some customers exploring other alternatives that have a clearer ROI road map.

 If you believe you have access to the full research via your employer’s enterprise license or would like to learn how to access the full research, click the Access Research button.